pyxem/kikuchipy/README.md

 #### Cite

-If analysis using KikuchiPy forms a part of published work, please consider recognizing the code development, by for now citing HyperSpy.
+If analysis using KikuchiPy forms a part of published work, please consider recognizing the code development by citing the DOI above.